-Dog Breeds For The Health Conscious Person
+The Best Dog Breeds For The Health Conscious Person

 — Karen (@ManluvnFeminist) August 19, 2018

-Pet lovers will notice that there is a significant difference between the physical activities of Boxer parents and those who own Chihuahuas.
+Pet lovers will notice that there is a significant difference between the physical activities of Boxer parents as compared to those who own Chihuahuas.
 At 232 minutes of physical activity a week, Boxer parents get an average of about 35 minutes of exercise a day.
 In comparison, pet parents that own Chihuahuas get an average of 20 to 25 minutes of exercise per day.
-Now, 10 minutes of additional exercise may not be much to some, but the extra time is closer to the amount of physical activity Mayo Clinic recommends the average adult should get.
+Now, 10 minutes of additional exercise may not be much to some, but the extra time brings Boxer owners closer to the amount of physical activity that the Mayo Clinic recommends for the average human adult.

-Overall, this study does prove that owning a pet — specifically a dog — can encourage physical activity.
+Overall, this study does positively indicate that owning a pet — specifically a dog — can encourage physical activity.
 It also inadvertently advises pet parents to think about the breed of the dog they are considering to adopt.
-Owning a dog is a responsibility and exercise is a big part of being a pet parent.
+Owning a dog is a responsibility — and exercise is a big part of being a pet parent.